Semi-ATE/Brduino/README.md

 Brduino-Nano is a 'jeux de mots vis-à-vis' [Arduino-Nano](https://store.arduino.cc/arduino-nano).

-It is an open-source project that brings the Arduino-Nano form-factor into this century. :sunglasses:
+It is an open-source project sponsored by [RevisionOne](https://www.revisionone.de/) that brings the Arduino-Nano form-factor into this century. :sunglasses:

 Whereas the Arduino Nano is based on the [8-Bit ATmega328](https://www.microchip.com/wwwproducts/en/ATmega328) controller from [Microchip](https://www.microchip.com/), the Brduino Nano is based on the [32-Bit Arm Cortex M4](https://developer.arm.com/ip-products/processors/cortex-m/cortex-m4) from [NXP](https://www.nxp.com/part/MK22FN512VLH12#/).